abilslan/statespaceminer/README.md

 - Menu 5 (targeting menu) allows for constitutive knock-out or knock-in of nodes.
 After recalculation of statespace, effects on attractor states can be observed to model, eg, selective inhibiton.

 NOTES:
 - The cytoscape parsing functions are in the header file Cytoparser1.h.
 These were originally intended to allow network models developed in the Metacore/GeneGO pathway analysis platform to be imported and relied on a Cytoscape plugin maintained by GeneGO.
 However, support for this ended years ago and the plugin was withdrawn.
-I have not maintained the cytoscape format parser at all and in fact it seems to be throwing an error at the moment but the Pajek parser works.
+I have not maintained the cytoscape format parser at all and in fact it seems to be throwing an error at the moment.
+It worked under Win32 and might be a compatibility issue.
+I haven't looked in detail, but the Pajek parser works.